FAQs

 Elections

 I didn’t get my voting documents, so I called and got a special vote.
-Now I have two documents.
+However, my voting papers have turned up and I now have two documents.
 Which one should I use?

 Use the original and destroy the special vote.
-The reason for this is that processing an original voting document is much simpler than processing a special vote (a special vote takes a lot more time and more importantly the elector may not have completed the declaration correctly which would make the special vote invalid), hence our advice/preference that the ordinary vote be returned.
+This is because processing an original voting document is much simpler than processing a special vote.
+An original voting document is also more likely to be filled in correctly, hence our preference for the ordinary vote to be completed and returned.

 Elections

-I received voting documents for (children, parent) and have Power of Attorney for them can I vote for them?
+I received voting documents for someone (e.g. children and/or parent) and have Power of Attorney for them.
+Can I vote for them?
+What should I do with the documents?

-No – Power of Attorney does not apply to voting on behalf of that person.
+No. Power of Attorney does not apply to voting on behalf of people.

 Elections

-I received voting documents that do not belong to me and I don’t know these people or where they have gone.
+I received voting documents that do not belong to me and I don’t know the people/where the people live.
+What should I do?

-Write GNA (Gone No Address) on the envelope and put them back in the mail.
+Write GNA (Gone No Address) on the front of envelope and put it back in the mail.

 Elections